What are Glioblastomas?

 - 3D Conformal Radiation Therapy: This method uses detailed 3D scans to define the tumor’s shape and size, allowing precise targeting with radiation beams that conform to the tumor’s contours, thus protecting nearby healthy tissue.

 - Intensity Modulated Radiation Therapy (IMRT): IMRT uses multiple radiation beams of varying intensity to deliver the highest possible dose to the tumor.
-Special software is used to create a highly-targeted treatment plan that minimizes damage to adjacent healthy tissues.
+Special software is used to create a highly targeted treatment plan that minimizes damage to adjacent healthy tissues.

 - Stereotactic Radiosurgery (SRS): SRS delivers precise, high-dose radiation to brain tumors without the need for an incision, making it an option for recurrent tumors in patients who have already undergone standard radiation treatments.